ethereum/EIPs/EIPS/eip-signTypedData.md

 ### Arbitrary messages

 The `eth_sign` call assumes messages to be bytestrings.
 In practice we are not hashing bytestrings but the collection of all semantically different messages of all different DApps `𝕄`.
-Unfortunately, this set is impossible to formalize so we approximate it with the set of typed named structures `𝕊` and a domain separator `𝔹²⁵⁶` to obtain the set `𝔹²⁵⁶ × 𝕊`.
-This standard formalizes the set `𝕊` and provides a deterministic injective encoding function for `𝔹²⁵⁶ × 𝕊`.
+Unfortunately, this set is impossible to formalize.
+Instead we approximate it with the set of typed named structures `𝕊`.
+This standard formalizes the set `𝕊` and provides a deterministic injective encoding function for it.

+Just encoding structs is not enough.
+It is likely that two different DApps use  identical structs.
+When this happens, a signed message intended for one DApp would also be valid for the other.
+The signatures are compatible.
+This can be intended behaviour, in which case everything is fine as long as the DApps took replay attacks into consideration.
+If it is not intended, there is a security problem.

+The way to solve this is by introducing a domain separator, a 256-bit number.
+This is a value unique to each domain that is 'mixed in' the signature.
+It makes signatures from different domains incompatible.
+The domain separator is designed to include bits of DApp unique information such as the name of the DApp, the intended validator contract address, the expected DApp domain name, etc. The user and user-agent can use this information to mitigate phishing attacks, where a malicious DApp tries to trick the user into signing a message for another DApp.

 ### Note on replay attacks